lamnhan066/isolate_manager/README.md

   );

   // Get your initialParams.
-  // Notice that this `initialParams` different from the `params` above. final initialParams = controller.initialParams;
+  // Notice that these `initialParams` are different from the `params` above. final initialParams = controller.initialParams;

-  // Do your one-time stuff here, this area of code will be called only one-time when you `start`
+  // Do your one-time stuff here; this code will be called only once when you `start`
-  // this instance of `IsolateManager`
+  // this instance of `IsolateManager`.

-  // Listen to the message receiving from main isolate, this area of code will be called each time
+  // Listen to messages received from the main isolate; this code will be called each time
   // you use `compute` or `sendMessage`. controller.onIsolateMessage.listen((message) {
     // Create a completer
     Completer completer = Completer();

-    // Handle the result an exceptions
+    // Handle the result and exceptions
     completer.future.then(
       (value) => controller.sendResult(value),
       // Send the exception to your main app